 What does the national speed limit sign look like?

 Like other UK speed signs, the national speed limit sign is circular.
-But because the national speed limit can mean different speeds on different roads, it doesn’t contain a specific number.
+But because it can mean different speeds on different roads, the sign doesn’t show a specific number.
 Instead you’ll see a black stripe running diagonally across a white background—bottom left to top right.
+You might find it as a standalone sign, or affixed to a lamppost, like is shown in the picture above.

 How well do you know your road signs?
 First step: check out our simple guide to UK road signs.
 Then take our quiz to find out or test your knowledge against road sign mock tests in our list of ultimate of theory test revision resources.

-The national speed limit for a car on any dual carriageway in the UK is 70mph.
+The national speed limit in the UK for a car on any dual carriageway in the UK is 70 mph.

 You will typically see the national speed limit sign at the start of a dual carriageway—but remember, it only applies until the next speed limit sign you see.
 The introduction of more and more smart motorways means that speed limits are able to be altered electronically by operators, who respond to factors like traffic flow and accidents.
 This helps to avoid stop-start traffic, and keeps you moving—albeit at a slower pace.
 It also means you need to keep your eyes peeled for different speed limits in force on different sections of the road.

-The national speed limit for cars on single carriageways is 60mph.
+The national speed limit in the UK for cars on single carriageways is 60 mph.

 Single carriageways are roads where traffic going in either direction is not separated by a central reservation.
 In other words, if you were to cross the road as a pedestrian, there would be no physical barrier that you would have to navigate in order to reach the other side.